REGEN-COV Antibody (Casirivimab and Imdevimab) Description

 April 12, 2021 - Regeneron Pharmaceuticals, Inc. announced positive data from a Phase 3 trial (2069B) of recently infected asymptomatic COVID-19 patients, evaluating REGEN-COV™ (casirivimab with imdevimab) 1,200 mg administered via subcutaneous administration.
 REGEN-COV reduced the overall risk of progressing to symptomatic COVID-19 by 31% (primary endpoint) and by 76% after the third day.
 The trial also demonstrated that REGEN-COV shortened symptom duration and markedly reduced viral levels.

 April 9, 2021 - Regeneron Pharmaceuticals, Inc. announced that the newly updated National Institutes of Health (NIH) COVID-19 Treatment Guidelines strongly recommend that REGEN-COV™ (casirivimab with imdevimab) be used in non-hospitalized COVID-19 patients ("outpatients") at high risk of clinical progression.
-The NIH Category 'AIIa' is a 'strong' rating based on the results of randomized trials.
+The NIH Category 'AIIa' is a 'strong' rating based on randomized trials.

 March 23, 2021 - Regeneron announced phase 2 and 3 results for their anti-body cocktail.
 REGEN-COV in high-risk non-hospitalized COVID-19 patients met its primary endpoint, showing the investigational REGEN-COV (casirivimab with imdevimab) significantly reduced the risk of hospitalization or death by 70% compared to placebo.
 Additionally, REGEN-COV significantly shortened the duration of symptoms by 4 days.
 The phase 2 dose-ranging showed significant and comparable viral reductions for all REGEN-COV doses tested, including as low as 300 mg.